Jack McMurray Sr.: NTFA umpire

-Contemporary reports stated that his excellent decision making, consistency and strong control did much to improve the standard of play in Tasmania.
+Contemporary reports stated that his excellent decision-making, consistency and strong control did much to improve the standard of play in Tasmania.

 He returned to Melbourne at the end of the season and was immediately reappointed to the VFL for 1930.

-Haydn Bunton
+Haydn Bunton incident

-One famous incident in McMurray's career involved the great Haydn Bunton Sr. In 1934, Bunton dominated the last game of the season and as he walked off the ground he made a flippant remark to McMurray, along the lines of: "That wasn't bad today, Jack."
+One famous incident in McMurray's career involved the great Haydn Bunton Sr. In 1934, Bunton dominated the last game of the season; and, as he walked off the ground, he made a flippant remark to McMurray, along the lines of: "That wasn't bad today, Jack."

-"Never try to bribe an umpire," McMurray apparently replied - and left him out of the votes.
-Bunton lost the medal to Dick Reynolds by one vote that season.
+"Never try to bribe an umpire," McMurray apparently replied—and left him out of the votes.
+Bunton lost the Brownlow medal to Dick Reynolds by one vote that season.

 Senior career

 In August 1936, 20 seasons after his first VFL match, McMurray became the first umpire to officiate in 300 VFL matches.
-He eventually retired from VFL umpiring at the end of that season having umpired a total of 307 matches (including 4 as a boundary umpire), 23 finals (including 5 Grand Finals) and a record 15 Interstate appointments.
+He eventually retired from VFL umpiring at the end of that season having umpired a total of 307 matches (including 4 as a boundary umpire), 23 finals (including 5 Grand Finals) and a record 15 interstate appointments.

-He umpired one final season in the country leagues and at the end of 1937, aged 47, left the field for good.
+He umpired one final season in the country leagues and at the end of 1937, aged 47, and left the field for good.

 Honours

-He was made a life-member of the League in 1980 matching his 1933 Life Membership of the VFL Umpires Association.
+He was made a life member of the League in 1980 matching his 1933 Life Membership of the VFL Umpires Association.
 McMurray was further recognised by the awarding of the Jack McMurray Scholarships.
 These were presented to the best two first year umpires on the Cadet Squad list each year between and 1987 and 1991 by the then VFL Commission.

 McMurray was inducted to the Australian Football Hall of Fame in 1996.

-His son Jack McMurray Jr. was also a highly respected umpire, inducted into the Hall of Fame.
+His son Jack McMurray Jr. was also a highly respected umpire and also inducted into the Hall of Fame.